Samuel Stevens Sands

-Samuel Stevens Sands I (November 18, 1827 – July 24, 1892) was an American banker who served as the head of S.S.
+Samuel Stevens Sands (November 18, 1827 – July 24, 1892) was an American banker who served as the head of S.S.
 Sands & Co.

 Early life

 Sands was born at 112 Chambers Street in New York City on November 18, 1827.
-He was the son of Austin Ledyard Sands (1779–1859), a merchant in New York City, and Anne Maria (née Hodge) Sands (1794–1876).
-Among his siblings was brother Austin Ledyard Sands Jr. (1825–1877).
+He was a son of Austin Ledyard Sands, a merchant in New York City, and Anne Maria (née Hodge) Sands.
+Among his siblings was brother Austin Ledyard Sands Jr.

-His paternal grandparents were Richardson Sands (1754–1783) and Lucretia (née Ledyard) Sands (1756–1846).
-After his grandfather's death, his grandmother married Ebenezer Stevens (1751–1823), a Lt.
-Col. in the Continental Army during the American Revolution, a Maj.
-Gen. in the New York State Militia, and a merchant.
-She then became the mother of banker John Austin Stevens (1795–1874) and surgeon Alexander Hodgdon Stevens.
+His paternal grandparents were Richardson Sands and Lucretia (née Ledyard) Sands.
+After his grandfather's death, his grandmother married Ebenezer Stevens (1751–1823), a Lieutenant Colonel in the Continental Army during the American Revolution, a Major General in the New York State Militia, and a merchant.
+She then became the mother of banker John Austin Stevens and surgeon Alexander Hodgdon Stevens.

 He was a graduate of the University of the City of New York with the Class of 1846.

 Career

 In 1854, he became a member of the New York Stock Exchange.
-He was a banker and broker in partnership with William Henry Reese.
+Sands was a banker and broker in partnership with William Henry Reese.
 He acted as broker for a number of important financial interests, including the Astor family.
-For many years, he was the president of S.S.
+For many years, Sands was the president of S.S.
 Sands & Co.
-He have several partners throughout his career, including his brother, William Richardson Sands, his brother-in-law, Edmund Brandt Aymar, William Henry Reese, and his sons Samuel Jr. and Charles.
+He had several partners throughout his career, including his brother, William Richardson Sands, his brother-in-law, Edmund Brandt Aymar, William Henry Reese, and his sons Samuel Jr. and Charles.

 Towards the end of his career, he became involved in the railroad business, financing Boston and New York Air-Line Railroad, the Indianapolis, Decatur & Springfield Railway, the Milwaukee Railroad, the Lakeshore and Western Railway and the Colorado Midland Railway.